DaniaErnest/static-web/Readme.md

 A [Terraform] module for deploying and managing [Serverless Lambda Functions] on [Amazon Web Services (AWS)][AWS].

-***This module supports both, Terraform v1.x, v0.15, v0.14, v0.13 as well as v0.12.20 and above.***

-This module is part of our Infrastructure as Code (IaC) framework that enables our users and customers to easily deploy and manage reusable, secure, and production-grade cloud infrastructure.

 ---

 The axiom-lambda-extension can send logs and platform events of your Lambda function to [Axiom](https://axiom.co/).
 Axiom will detect the extension and provide you with quick filters and a dashboard.